Many of us have ordered fish from someone, they finally arrive,

 box they will require,

 and your location.
-The actual cost is not known until the bagged, sealed box is shipped.
+The actual cost is not known until they

 A signature is always required for overnight deliveries unless it is